tock/tock/CONTRIBUTING.md

    imperative verb.
 Example: "sam4l: use DMA for USART transfers"
 2. Keep the second line blank.
 3. Wrap all other lines at 72 columns.
+4. Any quoted text or code should be indented four spaces

 A good commit log can look something like this: